 Longhorn Cavern State Park

 Longhorn Cavern State Park, home to an underground world full of unique geological features located about 1.5 hours northwest of Austin.
-Explore the cavern and you’ll see limestone walls and formations shaped and sculpted by the waters of a shallow tropical sea that once covered the Texas Hill Country millions of years ago.
+Explore the cavern and you’ll see limestone walls and formations shaped and sculpted by the waters of an underground river that flowed beneath the Texas Hill Country millions of years ago.
 There’s always a surprise around every corner as each room looks different from the rest.
-Choose from one of four tours to see it all for yourself, from the guided 1.5-mile Walking Tour to the three-hour photography tour.Descend into the mesmerizing depths of
+Guided Walking Tours leave daily (no tours Christmas Day) and cover 1.1 miles of developed passages.Descend into the mesmerizing depths of

 Feeling adventurous?
-Take on the Wild Cave Tour, an up to three-hour sojourn into an undeveloped portion of one of the most unique caves in the world.
+Take on the Wild Cave Tour, an up to three-hour sojourn into a primitive portion of one of the most unique caves in the world.

 Lyndon B. Johnson State Park & Historic Site

 state park in Stonewall is a veritable showcase of the beautiful landscapes, wildflowers, and wildlife of the Hill Country.
 Situated across the Pedernales River, the state park sits near Johnson’s ranch and birthplace.
 Hike the scenic Nature Trail to see the Official Texas Longhorn Herd and a herd of American bison.Established to honor former president Lyndon B. Johnson, this

 Then visit the Sauer-Beckmann Living History Farm, a faithful recreation of a Hill Country ranch in the early years of the 20th century.
 Watch as interpreters wearing period clothing go about their day doing farm and household chores—like milking cows and cooking meals—just as they were done in that era.